-Yale College classes up to five years following graduation qualify for the Woolsey Associates with a gift of $250; Yale College classes six to ten years following graduation qualify with a gift of $500.
+Yale College classes up to four years following graduation qualify for the Woolsey Associates with a gift of $250; Yale College classes five to nine years following graduation qualify with a gift of $500.

 Harkness Associates $5,000 – $9,999